h0mbre/h0mbre.github.io/_posts/2020-04-08-Fuzzing Like a Caveman: Part 2.md

  What a difference.
 This fuzzer, with the redefined `exif()` function performed the same amount of work in only 2 seconds!!
 That's insane!
 The old fuzzer: 122 seconds, new fuzzer: 2.7 seconds.
 What an improvement.
 This is an insane performance increase.
 Our new fuzzer does the same amount of work in 1/60th of the time.

-## New Fuzzer in C++
+## Improving Further in Python
-Let's try and rewrite our fuzzer in a new language, C++.
+Let's try to continue improving our fuzzer all within Python.
 First, let's get a good benchmark for us to perform against.
 We'll get our optimized Python fuzzer to iterate through 50,000 fuzzing iterations and we'll use the `cProfile` module again to get some fine-grained statistics about where we spend our time.
 ```
 102981395 function calls (102981258 primitive calls) in 141.488 seconds